Display Modes

 Score Roll

-The ideal display mode depends on your device’s screen size and your goals (practicing, annotating, or just flipping through).
+The best display mode depends on your device's screen size and what you want to do (practice, annotate, or just flip through).

-That depends on the device, web, or app and whether you’re using standard sheet music or interactive sheet music:
+That depends on the device, web or app and if you're using standard sheet music or interactive sheet music:

 Smartphone: